peter88213/mm2yw7/docs/index.md

 - Makes the node notes the description of the converted element.
 - The chapter/scene types can be set by specified icons.
 - The icon specifications can be changed with a configuration file.
+- A template mindmap is included with the distribution (see the *sample* folder).

 ## Requirements